starlingcode/Via-for-Rack/README.md

-# VCVia
+# Via for VCVRack

-Repository for the VCVRack version of the VIA, a multipurpose function generator and amplitude processor.
+Repository for the VCVRack version of Via, a wavetabled-based function generator and amplitude processor.

 Manual draft can be found here: http://liquidcitymotors.com/manualcopy.html